Before publishing and distributing your files there are a few things you should check because they are quite easy to forget:

 Free Calibre viewer program

-Before publishing to ePUB and Kindle/Mobi, first visit the weblink Calibre eBook viewer download page and install the free Calibre eBook reader and viewer software.
+Calibre eBook viewer download page and install the free Calibre eBook reader and viewer software.
 This is essential because without it you will not be able to preview your eBooks automatically after you have created them.
 There are other readers for Windows, but Calibre is excellent and free and we can recommend it highly.
 We can no longer recommend Adobe Digital Editions for this purpose.

-Get the Kindle compiler with
+Get the Amazon Kindle Previewer

 Download the Amazon Kindle Previewer

+Important: Do NOT try to install the Kindle Previewer in the Program Files folder!
 Don't change the default installation location of the Kindle Previewer package!
 If you do, it will not work correctly and you will get all kinds of errors.
-Because of the way this Amazon program works, it absolutely needs to be installed in your standard user account directory in the location that Amazon specifies, otherwise it will not have the necessary write permissions while it is running.
+Because of the way this Amazon program works, it absolutely needs to be installed in your standard user account directory in the location that Amazon specifies, otherwise it will not have the necessary write permissions while it is running. |

 Names of modular projects: